aralisza/cs4410/10_functions_and_call_stack.md

 `Printstack` is just printing those stack diagrams.
 The challenge is stopping.
 A hack is to declare a pointer in C and then the first thing the assembly does is save EBP to that pointer.

 **Deforestation** transforms syntax trees to syntax trees that convert into better assembly. (because it's eliminating data trees)

+## Why don't a lot of languages have tail calls?

+Because the stack trace is exposed as a value that can be used to make decisions in your program.
+For example, Java security monitor.
+You can also just throw an exception and catch the error and regex on that string.